2 World Trade Center (1971–2001)

-The original Two World Trade Center (also known as the South Tower, Tower 2, Building Two, or 2 WTC) was one of the Twin Towers in the original World Trade Center Complex in New York City.
-The Tower was completed and opened in 1973 at a height of 1362 ft to the roof, distinguishable from its twin, the North Tower (1 World Trade Center), by the absence of a television antenna.
+The original 2 World Trade Center (also known as the South Tower, Tower 2, Building Two, or 2 WTC) was one of the Twin Towers of the original World Trade Center in New York City.
+The tower was completed and opened in 1973 at a height of 1362 ft to the roof, distinguishable from its twin, the North Tower (1 World Trade Center), by the absence of a television antenna.
 On the 107th floor of this building was a popular tourist attraction, "Top of the World Trade Center Observatories," and on the roof was an outdoor observation deck accessible to the public and a disused helipad at the center.
-The address of this building was 2 World Trade Center, with the WTC complex having its own ZIP code of 10048.
+The WTC complex had its own ZIP Code of 10048.

 The South Tower was destroyed along with the North Tower in the September 11 attacks.
-At 9:03 a.m, (Note: The exact time is disputed.
+At 9:03 a.m., (Note: The exact time is disputed.
 The 9/11 Commission report says 9:03:11, NIST reports 9:02:59, some other sources report 9:03:02.) seventeen minutes after its twin was hit, the South Tower was struck by United Airlines Flight 175.
 Although it was the second of the two skyscrapers to be hit by a hijacked airliner, it was the first to collapse, at 9:59 a.m., (Note: NIST and the 9/11 Commission both state that the collapse began at 9:58:59 a.m., which is rounded to 9:59 for simplicity.
-If the Commission's claim that the South Tower was struck at 9:03:11 is to be believed, then it collapsed after 55 minutes and 48 seconds, not 56 minutes.) after burning for 56 minutes.
-Of the 2,977 victims killed in the attacks, around 1,000 were in the South Tower or on the ground.
+If the Commission's claim that the South Tower was struck at 9:03:11 is accurate, then it collapsed after 55 minutes and 48 seconds, rather than 56 minutes.) after burning for 56 minutes.
+Of the 2,996 people killed in the attacks, around 1,000 were in the South Tower or on the ground.

-The new 2 World Trade Center, which is currently on hold, is planned to have a stair step-shaped façade, with no observation deck, and no mechanical floors.
 At the National September 11 Memorial & Museum, the southern pool marks the spot where the South Tower stood.